js-emacs/js2-refactor.el/README.md

  * `uw` is `unwrap`: Replaces the parent statement with the selected region.
  * `lt` is `log-this`: Adds a console.log statement for what is at point (or region).
  * `sl` is `forward-slurp`: Moves the next statement into current function, if-statement, for-loop or while-loop.
+ * `ba` is `forward-barf`: Moves the last child out of current function, if-statement, for-loop or while-loop.

 There are also some minor conveniences bundled: